SAP-samples/teched2022-AP261/exercises/ex1/README.md

-# Exercise 1 - Origination Portal - Contracts
+# Exercise 1 - Origination Portal - View Contracts

-In this exercise, we will review the:
+In this exercise, we will review the following cards on dashboard:
 1. Total Contracts Quantity
 2. Total Contracts Open Quantity by Commodity
 3. Contract Monitoring – Priced Quantity